algosup/2024-2025-project-4-web-fpga-team-5/.github/PULL_REQUEST_TEMPLATE.md

 [Add any additional context or screenshots (if applicable) here.]

 >[!WARNING]
->Don't forget to fill the following fields:
+>Don't forget to fill in the following fields:
 >
 >| Field     | Value                                                                                        |
 >| --------- | -------------------------------------------------------------------------------------------- |